Omega 3 Foods & Recipes

 Can You Overdose on Fish Oil and Omega-3s?

-While it is difficult to overdose on omega-3 fatty acids from food alone, some mild side effects can occur if supplementing omega-3s.
+While it is difficult to overdose on omega-3 fatty acids from food alone, some mild side effects can occur if someone supplements with too many omega-3s.

 Although flaxseed oil is generally well-tolerated, high doses may cause diarrhea.
 In addition, allergic and anaphylactic reactions have been reported with flaxseed and flaxseed oil ingestion.

-Based on the robust satiety response data, we have set a stretch target of 6.0 mg/2000 calories for omega 3.
+Based on the robust satiety response data, we’ve set a stretch target of 6.0 milligrams per 2000 calories for omega-3s.

 Once you start to get the hang of nutrient density, you could ‘level up’ by working to achieve these stretch targets to optimise your nutrition.
 For more details, see: